HubSpot Web Design Web Development

 What Content Should Be Private?

-Plenty of businesses have product information they need to share with their customers that may not fit anywhere on their public website, thus creating the need for membership content like this.
-Outside of creating a login for paying customers, there are other reasons you may consider restricting access to certain blogs or pages:
+Plenty of businesses have product information they need to share with their customers that may not fit anywhere on their public website, thus creating the need for membership content.
+Here are some common use cases for restricting access to certain blogs or pages:

 Wrapping Up

-Creating private content is easily done with HubSpot’s CMS.
+Creating private content is easily done with HubSpot's Content Hub.
 In a few short steps, you can gate certain pieces for lead generation, event registration, customer-only information, and more.
 For help controlling your audiences, reach out today.

 You May Also Like